 The Negativicutes are a poorly studied lineage of bacteria that include common inhabitants of the human oral and gut microbiome such as the anaerobe Veillonella, and which can also develop into opportunistic pathogens.
 Despite […]

-BACTERIAL STRUCTURES PROMOTING BIOFILM FORMATION Commensal and pathogenic bacteria such as Escherichia coli produce various surface structures promoting their interaction with living or inert surfaces.
-We are particularly interested in identifying E. coli adhesins that are […]
+Commensal and pathogenic bacteria such as Escherichia coli produce various surface structures promoting their interaction with living or inert surfaces.
+We study the structure and regulation of E. coli adhesins and extracellular matrix polysaccharides contributing to biofilm […]

-IDENTIFICATION OF BIOFILM-SPECIFIC MOLECULES Specific metabolic changes occurring during biofilm formation were hypothesized to lead to the production of biofilm-associated molecules and biofilm-specific functions.
-The identification of biofilm-specific metabolites could reveal new aspects of biofilm […]
+Specific metabolic changes occurring during biofilm formation were hypothesized to lead to the production of biofilm-associated molecules and biofilm-specific functions.
+The identification of biofilm-specific metabolites could reveal new aspects of biofilm biology, and lead to novel strategies […]

 Biofilm Tolerance to Antibiotics

-BIOFILM-ASOCIATED TOLERANCE TO ANTIBIOTICS One of the of the hallmarks of biofilm physiology is its tolerance to a high level of antimicrobials.
-We are currently investigating the molecular mechanisms that lead to this transient […]
+One of the of the hallmarks of biofilm physiology is its tolerance to a high level of antimicrobials.
+We are currently investigating the molecular mechanisms that lead to this transient ability to withstand antimicrobial treatments. […]

 Biofilm formation on medical devices is associated with hospital-acquired (nosocomial) infections.
 Due to biofilms’ high tolerance to antibiotics, classical treatments lack efficacy, and removal of the biofilm-contaminated device is often the only therapeutic option. […]